 Current Awareness Strategy Blog

 Budgets and financial planning for library and information services are more important than ever.
-The end of March is fast approaching, and for many organisations this is also the end of the financial year.
-We have written about library and information budgets on the Vable blog in previous years, however I wanted to think about what effect the pandemic is having.
+They must be both flexible and strategic, aligning closely with the evolving needs and priorities of law firms to support growth and innovation in a dynamic environment.
+The end of March is fast approaching, and for many organisations, this is also the end of the financial year.

 Every step of a budget requires communication